Appl3Tree/appl3tree.github.io/_posts/2025-08-31-BTL1-Course-and-Cert-Review.md

 - **Digital Forensics** – Imaging and examining disk artifacts, basic memory analysis, and identifying signs of compromise.
 - **Security Information and Event Monitoring (SIEM)** – Using SIEM platforms to parse logs, identify anomalies, and create meaningful detections.
 - **Incident Response** – The incident response lifecycle, investigative documentation, and structured remediation.
-- **BTL1 Exam Preparation** – Consolidation of prior domains with review material and report-writing guidance.
+- **BTL1 Exam Preparation** – Consolidation of prior domains with review material.

 The structure of these domains creates a natural progression from foundational knowledge to practical application, making the transition into the exam format straightforward.